datagrok-ai/public/help/develop/admin/deploy-regular.md

 # Install Datagrok on a regular machine

-This document contains instructions for installation of the Datagrok on a regular machine without cloud-based hosting.
+This document contains instructions to deploy Datagrok on a regular machine without cloud-based hosting.

 ## Prerequisites